Migrate your Business Email to the Cloud

 If you go it alone, one of the most confusing aspects of moving to Office 365 can be the various options that exist.
 For example, did you know there are several different email/SharePoint/OneDrive/Office plans to choose from, each with different features?
 Additionally, some of the options aren’t easy to find on Microsoft’s website.
 Different plans include various combinations of mailbox-only, mailbox and Office Suite, OneDrive, Yammer, Delve, Skype, and SharePoint.
 Also, there are other plans that can be leveraged by businesses, including Office 365 Kiosk plans.

-Migrating email from Exchange to Office 365 without a qualified partner puts you at risk for downtime, data loss and causes huge headaches.
+Migrating email from Exchange to Office 365 without a qualified partner puts you at risk for downtime, data loss, and can cause huge headaches.

 Benefits of 365 “Cloud” Email:

 - *The total cost of ownership is less when you consider the cloud inherently offers a disaster recovery aspect.
 If you have ever lost the use of your email with an Exchange Server, you have already experienced this pain.
 Microsoft Office 365 boasts 99.99% availability.

 - Office 365 is a pay-as-you-go platform.
 This provides predictability and flexibility.
 You can scale up and scale down, and it’s simple compared to running an on-premise server.

 - Office 365 is backed by The Scarlett Group’s exceptional customer care.
 No more waiting for Microsoft’s offshore customer service.
 We are available, in the USA, 24/7/365.

 - Upgrades happen automatically so your IT management costs go down.
 With O365, there are no server security patches required.